Physical Fitness: Meaning, Importance, Key Components & Program

 4. Maintains Bone Health

 When you exercise regularly, your bones become denser.
-This improvement in bone requires good nutrition, including adequate calcium and vitamin D.
+This improvement in bone also requires good nutrition, including adequate calcium and vitamin D.

 5. Improve Mood and Mental Health